adl-lang/adl/docs/serialization.md

 Currently json serialization is implemented, as this gives best interoperability with browser based code.
-It is envisaged that in future binary serialization will allow be supported.
+It is envisaged that in future binary serialization will also be supported.
 Note also that json is also the format used for literals in the ADL language itself.

 Each ADL primitive and declaration is serialized as specified in